 - Applies to the "destination" values of LCOPY, PUT, GET, and CHECK commands (Cleo Harmony and Cleo VLTrader applications only).
 It also applies to default file names, as specified under the host AS2 tab (see AS2 Host: AS2 Tab), the host AS4 tab (see AS4 Host: AS4 Tab), the host ebXML tab (see ebXML Host: ebXML Tab), the host EBICS tab (see EBICS Host: EBICS Tab), and the Local HTTP Users HTTP tab (see Configuring access for HTTP host users).
 It also applies to the file destination, as specified under the host OFTP tab (see OFTP Host: OFTP Tab).
 The Destination File context also applies to macros that can be included within HTTP parameter/header values, as defined under the HTTP tabs for HTTP-based protocols (for example, AS2, ebXML).
 Also, this context applies to the

 FileFormatparameter on EBICS GET command.
 See EBICS Command Reference.
 The Destination File context macro variables may also be used within the Subject header of the SMTP tab.
+Note that macros such as

 - SYSTEM Command